Linux Native Clients

 For those located in texas this is a good alternative for the RSU Client.

-HikariKnight have been so nice to write a java wrapper for the browser plugin which will auto apply the OpenGL fix and tell java to run in client mode if it is available, Just like the client does, this means that there are no longer any performance difference between the RSU client and the browser (except the extra resources used by the browser).
+HikariKnight have been so nice to write a java wrapper for the browser plugin which will auto-apply the OpenGL fix and tell java to run in client mode if it is available, just like the client does, this means that there is no longer any performance difference between the RSU client and the browser (except the extra resources used by the browser).

 You can get and install the java-wrapper here.